mmbman/Katagiri/1986-10-18-Shobogenzo-Kokyo-Talk-1.md

 And also, “practice and enlightenment”.
 So as to reach this same and one with view, and faith, shape, and mold: we try to practice.
 And then through that practice, you will see a certain result.

 So I think naturally, if your life is reflected in that mirror, you have a same and one type of life.
-And whatever you do, you are always going on the same road with the people, exactly the same.
+And whatever you do, you are always going on the same road with the people; exactly the same.
 This is the practice.

 And then, the same result.
 That means you can walk hand-in-hand with people.
 That is what?
 [That is] peace, harmony, we say.